 1. Planning And Scheduling:

 Whether you are a pro in your field or a newcomer, first things first and that is planning and scheduling.
-Planning and scheduling require an understanding of your employees’ skills and their ability to accomplish goals within the set time.
+Along with the right workforce optimization application, planning and scheduling require an understanding of your employees’ skills and their ability to accomplish goals within the set time.

 With proper planning, you can optimally utilize employees’ skills and ensure that the tasks are completed on time.
 Identify the most qualified options for different tasks (based on their competence and ability), set time windows for each task, and assign resources to each task.